 An examination of a topic or topics pertaining to contemporary American cinema - such as the romantic comedy, the science fiction film, documentary genres, new technologies in American cinema, global Hollywood.

 The notion of the film director as author has long been a central theoretical and historical issue within cinema studies.
 Film authorship has been crucially important both to film studies and the film industry itself in the last several decades.
-This paper will study the ways authorship has been theorised; its impact on the New Hollywood cinema of the 1970s to the present; and the work of a selection of contemporary American directors as authors.
+This paper will study the ways authorship has been theorised; its impact on the New Hollywood cinema of the late 1960s to the present; and the work of a selection of contemporary American directors as authors.
 Students will leave the paper with a greater understanding of film history and the work of the film director.
 It is ideal for MFCO majors, humanities students, students who wish to work in any part of the film industry and any student interested in contemporary cinema.

 |Paper title||Contemporary American Cinema|